-Foster care social workers identify and establish permanent connections through reunification, adoption or guardianship for all youth in care.
-Youth who turn 18 while in foster care can choose to opt-in to Extended Foster Care (EFC) through age 21.
-Youth participating in EFC continue to receive case management and housing support as they obtain skills to ready them for adulthood and eventual exit from foster care.
+Foster care social workers identify and establish permanent connections through adoption or guardianship for youth aging out of foster care.
 Youth (16-19 years old) not placed with relatives are eligible to apply for voluntary transitional housing assistance to rent an apartment or room in a host family home.
 The youth are teamed with a resident advisor, social worker, and youth development specialist.
 Transitional housing assistance is also available for former foster youth up to 24 years old.
-Youth who were in Foster Care after the age of 16 can participate in the Independent Living Program which offers additional support in career exploration and higher education completion.
-Youth who want to attend higher education or trade school, can receive financial assistance to cover living expenses while the youth are attending their chosen school.
+Youth who age out of foster care without an adoption or family placement but want to attend higher education or trade school, can receive financial assistance to cover living expenses while the youth are attending their chosen school.